 It is important to foster relationships between the teachers and families in your program.
-It is also important to foster relationships with your co-teachers and school administrators.
+It is also important to foster relationships with your fellow teachers and school administrators.
 The Creating Connections Series offers participants ideas and strategies for creating these connections.Workshops are two hours unless otherwise noted.

 Strengthening Family and School Relationships

 How do you create connections with families in your program?
 Do all your families feel welcome and valued?
 This workshop will allow participants to reflect upon their connections with families and learn strategies to create a more welcoming school environment.
 NC DCDEE Approved